 Quitting Cannabis will produce withdrawal symptoms including anxiety, depression, irritability, cannabis cravings, insomnia, restlessness and aggression.
 These symptoms will subside with time.

-Whilst there is no recognised detox for cannabis, PCP rehabs understand that stopping cannabis when addicted, will have withdrawal symptoms.
+Whilst there is no recognised detox for cannabis, Rehab Today by PCP rehabs understand that stopping cannabis when addicted, will have withdrawal symptoms.
 We, therefore, provide a medically assisted detox at our cannabis detox and rehab clinics.

 It is vital to us that you complete your cannabis detox whilst in our care and leave us cannabis-free.
 We, therefore, provide a high-intensity detox and rehabilitation programme for cannabis, enabling you to complete your cannabis detox comfortably.